tml21/libujo-c/README.md

 # LibUJO Data Object Notation #

 **UJO Data Object Notation** is a binary data serialization format for the *Internet of Things* and *machine to machine (M2M)* applications.
 The name UJO is Esperanto and means container.
-It is designed for constraint devices, limited network bandwidth and speed.
+It is designed for constrained devices, limited network bandwidth and speed.
 Binary data like images, videos or other multimedia files can be embedded without encoding.
-Many datatypes and different containers allow hierarchical data models and typesafe data transfer between different platforms, programming languages and databases.
+Many data types and different containers allow hierarchical data models and typesafe data transfer between different platforms, programming languages and databases.

 ## Why UJO ? ##